Alfredo Bryce Echenique: Literary career

+Life in France

 He received a grant from the French government which, like many other Latin American authors of the boom period, led him to Paris in 1964.
-At the Sorbonne he studied classic and contemporary French literature for one academic year.
+At the Sorbonne he studied classic and contemporary French literature for two academic year.

+Throughout Europe

 Between 1965 and 1966 he subsequently lived in Peruggia, Mykonos and Germany, where he moved to study German thanks to a grant from the Goethe-Institut.

+Back in France, recognition and PhD in Peru

 Bryce returned to France and taught Spanish in a school at Le Maurais from 1967 to 1968.
 This year, he published his first book Huerto Cerrado and the next year became a lecturer of Latin American literature at Paris Nanterre University and since 1971 at the Sorbonne.
 In 1970 he had been published A World for Julius.

 In 1972 he was awarded the Peruvian National Prize for Literature and in 1973 he entered as an assistant lecturer to the University of Vincennes (Paris VIII).
 A few years later in 1975, Bryce received a Guggenheim grant and obtained a master's degree in comparative literature from Vincennes.
-In 1977, he returned to Peru and received his doctoral degree from San Marcos University with a thesis on Henri de Montherlant.
+In 1977, he returned to Peru and received his doctoral degree from San Marcos University with a thesis on Henry de Montherlant.

+Return to France

-In 1980 he moved to Montpellier, where he entered the Paul Valéry University as a professor.
+In 1980 he moved to Montpellier in Southern France, where he entered the Paul Valéry University Montpellier 3 as a professor.

+Career in Spain

 In 1984, Bryce settled down in Spain living first in Barcelona and since 1989 in Madrid.
 In 1997, he returned to Peru, where he currently lives.

 His first book Huerto Cerrado published in 1968, was a finalist for the Casa de las Américas literary prize awarded in Cuba and is a collection of short stories written in different styles and points of view about a young protagonist, Manolo, a member of Lima's upper class, as he comes of age in 1950s Lima.
 This was followed by his first novel, Un Mundo para Julius, published in 1970 that became a big success and counts today as one of the classics of Latin American literature.
 The novel, which has since been translated into ten languages, tells the story of a young boy who grows up as the youngest of four children of a rich, Peruvian upper-class family.
 Although Julius actually belongs to the ruling classes he feels a stronger bond with the servants which surround him and this brings him into conflict with his family.
 With biting irony the author exposes, through the eyes of a child, the great social differences in Peruvian society.